 Kazakhstan tourism packages are the selection of suggested tour itineraries that were put together to help you to plan your trip.
 Kazakhstan is a tourist friendly and safe country.
 You can travel independently on your own by doing your homework using travel books, information available on the internet and using our suggested tour programs on our website.
 You can also request Advantour to put together your Kazakhstan tourism package to save time and have an optimal itinerary to fit your requirements.
 We will utilize our local knowledge and experience to prepare the tailor-made private tour itinerary that will fit your schedule and interests.
 Our itineraries take into account feedbacks we get from our past travelers and latest developments in tourism.
 You can also signup to one of our escorted small group tours that have guaranteed departure dates throughout the year.
 These tours are very popular, allow to save money by sharing costs with other group members.

 You can’t mention Kazakhstan without talking about the many natural sights around the country.
 There are several great destinations not far from Almaty that make for great short trips, like Medeu, a skating rink nestled in a mountain valley.
 Saryarka, in the northern steppes, is a UNESCO World Heritage Site.
 Migratory birds and other endangered species, such as the Saiga antelope, live in these untouched steppes and wetlands, some of the most pristine and important in the world.
 And Alakol Lake, in eastern Kazakhstan, is a famous nature reserve with opportunities for hiking and relaxing.
+If you are an adventure seeker, check out which rivers are good for rafting in Kazakhstan.
 There are so many options of things to do out in nature in Kazakhstan, from hiking through the mountains to spending a night in a yurt out in the broad steppes - it’s all up to you.
+Read more...

 Historical and Cultural Tourism